nkmchugh/NM_BTEC640_apple_mobility_data/README.md

 ## Change Log

+* 2022-10-09: Rename scripts accrodingly to suggestions made.
+* 2022-09-29: Add third function produce long data, and implemented readr function on other scripts.
-* 2022-09-24: Added second script to use dplyr to tally up the count of cities and counties in a given state that have data from the different transportation types
+* 2022-09-24: Added second script to use dplyr to tally up the count of cities and counties in a given state that have data from the different transportation types.
-* 2022-09-21: Add git infrastructure to project and push to GitHub
+* 2022-09-21: Add git infrastructure to project and push to GitHub.
 * 2022-09-18: A new version of the code was created to refractor the code to be more general and allow for any state to be subsetted from the larger file.